FAQ About Adopting

 Can we contact any of your families to talk with them about their experiences with Abrazo?

-Certainly.
-You can find willing references anytime by posting a request on Abrazo’s Forum (see also the United States of Adoption thread to find alumni living in your locale.)
+Just ask us and we’ll gladly put you in touch.
+You can also find willing references anytime by posting a request on Abrazo’s Forum (see also the United States of Adoption thread to find alumni living in your locale.)